MUnique/OpenMU/src/ChatServer/ExDbConnector/Readme.md

 Example: C1 3A 00 02 AC DA 43 68 61 74 53 65 72 76 65 72 00

-From now, the ChatServer will receive chat room creation and invitation requests from the ExDB Server, which were previosly requested by the players.
+From now, the ChatServer will receive chat room creation and invitation requests from the ExDB Server, which were previously requested by the players.

 ### Chat Room Creation Request
 When a client requests to create a new chat room, the following data packet is sent from the ExDB Server to the ChatServer.